 The Desert Wolves accomplished their mission and were recently presented to the public at the 2017 Wheels and Waves in Biarritz, France.
 Appropriately, they were housed in six foot steel cages.

-Top 10 Scramblers and Desert Sleds of 2022-Here at BikeBound, we’re big fans of scramblers, desert sleds, rally bikes, and adventure machines.
-So are you, our readers, as several of the machines that made our list of the Top 10 Custom Motorcycles […]
+Top 10 Scramblers and Dirt Bikes of 2023-Here at BikeBound, we’re big fans of scramblers, desert sleds, dirt bikes, rally bikes, and adventure machines — anything with knobby tires, skid plates, and an appetite for dirt.
+So are you, our readers, as […]

 Swiss suspension experts?
 U know Öhlins is swedish, right?